maximilianone/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 ## Details

 ### You will learn
-- How to use a script to automate account admin processes Test
+- How to use a script to automate account admin processes

 ### Time to complete
 **30Min**